chalin/code_excerpt_updater/README.md

 Use a set instruction to globally set a path base, or a replace expression (using the syntax described above).

-A global **replace** instructions applies to all subsequence code-excerpt instructions.
+A global **replace** instructions applies to all subsequent code-excerpt instructions.
 To reset, use an empty replace argument.
 If a code-excerpt instruction has a replace argument, the global replace is applied after the code-excerpt-specific replace.